The Ultimate Winter Packing List Chicago Edition For 2025

 Extra accessories that you’ll want to pack for your Chicago winter trip:

-• External phone battery – something about the cold that just drains your phone’s battery, so between using it for Google maps, and the cold draining the battery, you’re going to want to get an external phone battery.
+• External phone battery – something about the cold that drains your phone’s battery, so you will want to get an external phone battery.

-• Hand warmers – if you’re going to be outside for an extended amount of time, for instance, you’re visiting Lincoln Park Zoo for the Zoo Lights, or you’re walking down the beautifully lit Michigan Avenue in December, packing a set of hand warmers wouldn’t hurt.
+• Hand warmers – if you’re going to be outside for an extended amount of time, for instance, visiting Lincoln Park Zoo for the Zoo Lights or walking down the beautifully lit Michigan Avenue in December, packing a set of hand warmers wouldn’t hurt.
 They’re small, fit anywhere, and can help a great deal to keep your hands warm, especially your fingers.

 >> 5 Fun And Different Ways You Can Experience The Holidays In Chicago And Nearby Suburbs